Rhea Ripley: Raw Women's Champion (2021–2022)

 On 22 February episode of Raw, a video package aired hyping up Ripley's arrival to the brand.
 Ripley made her main roster debut on 22 March episode of Raw, challenging Asuka for the Raw Women's Championship at WrestleMania 37.
 At Night 2 of WrestleMania 37 on 11 April, Ripley defeated Asuka to win the title.
 On the following episode of Raw, Ripley defended the title in a rematch against Asuka, which ended in a no-contest after interference from Charlotte Flair, who attacked both Asuka and Ripley.
 On 3 May episode of Raw, a rematch between Ripley and Asuka for the Raw Women's Championship was scheduled for WrestleMania Backlash on 16 May, but WWE official Sonya Deville added Flair to the match to make it a triple threat match; Ripley retained the title by pinning Asuka.
 At Hell in a Cell on 20 June, Flair defeated Ripley by disqualification, thus Ripley retained her title.
-At Money in the Bank on 18 July, Ripley dropped the title to Flair, ending her reign at 98 days.
+At Money in the Bank on 18 July, Ripley dropped the title to Flair, ending her first reign at 98 days.
 She failed to regain the title in a triple threat match against the champion Nikki A. S. H. and Flair at SummerSlam on 21 August.

 On 20 September episode of Raw, Ripley and A. S. H. defeated Natalya and Tamina to win the WWE Women's Tag Team Championship.
 They successfully defended the titles in a rematch on 4 October episode of Raw before losing them to Carmella and Queen Zelina on 22 November episode of Raw, ending their reign at 63 days.
 Their partnership ended on 10 January 2022 episode of Raw when A. S. H. attacked Ripley.
 At Royal Rumble on 29 January, Ripley entered at number 16, eliminating Zelina, Carmella, and Ivory before being eliminated by Flair.
 She then competed in the women's Elimination Chamber match at the titular event on 19 February, eliminating A. S. H. before being eliminated by Belair.

 In March, Ripley began teaming with Liv Morgan, challenging for the titles in a fatal four-way tag team match on Night 2 of WrestleMania 38 on 3 April in a losing effort.
 After failing to win the titles from new champions Sasha Banks and Naomi on 18 April episode of Raw, Ripley attacked Morgan, ending their partnership and turning heel.